symfony/symfony-docs/book/internals.rst

 ~~~~~~~~~~~~~~

 The dispatcher is the central object of the event dispatcher system.
 In
-general, a single dispatcher is created, which maintains a register of
+general, a single dispatcher is created, which maintains a registry of
 listeners.
 When an event is dispatched via the dispatcher, it notifies all
 listeners registered with that event.